What is a ‘Death Doula’?

 Can I use a “Death Doula” while in hospice care?

-If you are interested in learning more about Evening Star, you can find more information on the group’s website.
-Evening Star also hosts regular end-of-life planning sessions and other informational talks.
+If you are interested in learning more about Evening Star, you can find more information on their website.

 Photo by Di Maitland